 Every person that applies for a role with your company should be treated with courtesy and respect.

-Elaine Mooney, HR Manager for Robert Walters Ireland says: “The person you interviewed this morning may not be suitable for your current role but their brother’s colleague just might be.”
+Suzanne Feeney, Director for Robert Walters Ireland says: “The person you interviewed this morning may not be suitable for your current role but their brother’s colleague just might be.”

 Ensuring all applicants have a great experience means both successful and unsuccessful candidates are more likely to speak positively about your company and the people who they speak to may well be your next great hire.